JuliaMolSim/Molly.jl/docs/src/docs.md

 The [`box_centre`](@ref), [`n_dimensions`](@ref), [`float_type`](@ref), [`place_atoms`](@ref) and [`place_diatomics`](@ref) functions are also available for boundaries.

 The appropriate boundary to use will depend on your simulation.
-Having different lengths in each dimension would usually only make sense in a situation where forces or restraints depended on the dimension, for example.
+For example, having different lengths in each dimension would usually only make sense in a situation where forces or restraints depended on the dimension.

 ## Simulators